ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *This is just a well-known convention from business process management frameworks.*

 [[R211]](#r211) Testability: A valid workstep is a function that transforms a given input, using one or more transformations of the input into an output.
-An invalid workstep either does not have an input, or transformations of the input into an output, or an output, or any combination of the three components.
+An invalid workstep meets any of the following conditions:
+- it does not have an input, or
+- it does not transform the input, or
+- it does not have an output.

 #### **[R212]**
 The input of a workstep MUST represent a new, proposed state of a state object compliant with the agreement between the agreement counterparties.